RayCyr/Project_1/Project_1/Cloud_Security_Project/README Cloud Security Project.md

   - _TODO: Enter the playbook file._

 This document contains the following details
-1. Description of the Topology
+* Description of the Topology
-2. Access Policies
+* Access Policies
-3. ELK Configuration
+* ELK Configuration
--Beats in Use
+  * Beats in Use
--Machines Being Monitored
+  * Machines Being Monitored
-4. How to Use the Ansible Build
+* How to Use the Ansible Build

 ### Description of the Topology